dktlee/dktlee.github.io/_posts/2019-12-28-all-nba-predictions.md

 Every year, towards the end of another NBA season, the argument surrounding who's going to make the All-NBA Team is always up for discussion.
 There are seasons where a player's performance should guarantee him a spot on the roster by unanimous decision (the Greek Freak in the 2018-19 campaign), but there are also cases where the decision is not so straightforward and a player might end up getting snubbed (*ahem* Bradley Beal).

 To assist me in the debate, I created a model to help me predict who will make the All-NBA Team based on their performance after a given season.
-Going one step further, I also forecasted players' stats to determine how many *more* All-NBA Team selections a certain player has remaining in their career.

 ## Data Collection

-Data was collected from the fan-beloved third-party Basketball Reference website.
+Data was collected from the fan-beloved third-party Basketball Reference <a target="_blank" href="https://www.basketball-reference.com/">website</a>.
 Basketball Reference has a comprehensive database of historical player data and the site allows me to directly download CSV files.
-I only considered All-NBA selections from the 1999-00 season and onwards, so I collected data for all players from the beginning of the 1999-00 season up until the end of the 2018-19 season.
-The raw data consists of player season total stats and is well formatted so only minor data processing is required.
+I only considered All-NBA selections from the 1999-00 season and onwards.
+The raw data I collected consists of player season total stats from the 1999-00 season up until the 2018-19 season.
+The data is well formatted so only minor data processing is required.
 I also combined the dataset with information on a player's draft year to calculate how long he has been in the NBA, and whether or not a player made the All-NBA Team for that given season.

 ![Data: Player Totals](/img/big-imgs/bball_ref_2018_19_player_totals.png)
-*Basketball Reference: Player Totals for 2018-19 season*
+*Basketball Reference: Player Totals for 2018-19 season - snippet of what the raw data looks like*

 ## Data Processing

 The dataset is nice and consistently formated for all seasons, but there are a couple minor subtleties that I needed to sort out.

 First, I removed any asterisks from player names if found.
-This is rather straightforward since I can replace any instances of a '*' with an empty string ''.
+Asterisks exist in the dataset because there might be a footnote on the Basketball Reference website, but I don't need that information.
+This is rather straightforward since I can replace any instances of a `'*'` with an empty string `''`.

 Second, the formatting of a player's name needed to be fixed.
-The raw data comes in the format of 'Chris Paul\paulch01' when really we just want 'Chris Paul'.
-This is to handle the odd chance that two players have the same exact name.
+The raw data comes in the format of `'Chris Paul\paulch01'` when really we just want `'Chris Paul'`.
+Bball-ref does this to handle the odd chance that two players have the same exact name.
 I solved this issue with some simple text cleaning in R:
 ```R
 # treat names at strings
 df$Player <- as.character(df$Player)